danger89/bitcoin-core-web-scraper/README.md

 scrapy crawl bitcoincore
 ```

+Or by running: `./start_spider.py`

-*Note:* Files are stored within the `bin` sub-folder of the root-folder of this project (at the moment).
+*Note:* Files are stored within the `bin` sub-folder of the root-folder of this project.

 Optionally, execute scraper and output the meta-data to a "feed" file (eg. JSON file):